18 ESL Speaking Activities for Adults: Free Their Inner Kids

 And that’s how it should be!
 ESL class is the perfect place to make English mistakes.

-That being said, speaking out loud in front of other people—especially in a second language—can be nerve-wracking for anyone.
+But speaking out loud in front of other people—especially in a second language—can be nerve-wracking for many adults.

-Keep reading to find out all you need to know about teaching speaking lessons to your adult ESL students.
+Keep reading to find out all you need to know about ESL activities for adults.

 Contents